pyparsing/pyparsing/examples/tiny/docs/transcript_3_tiny_repl.md

 ```
 Implement a REPL for the TINY language, that will run interactive lines of TINY code.
 Initialize the REPL with an empty TinyEngine with an empty TinyFrame.

-Execute any entered TINY statements in the context of the engine's current TInyFrame.
+Execute any entered TINY statements in the context of the engine's current TinyFrame.

 Add support for these REPL commands:
 - quit - exits the REPL
 - import <tiny file name> - parses the input TINY file, loading all define functions, but ignoring any main() function present
-- reimport <tiny file name> - same as import, but overwirtes any functions that were previously defined
+- reimport <tiny file name> - same as import, but overwrites any functions that were previously defined
 - clear vars - clear all locally defined variables in the REPL's engine
 - clear all - clear all variables and functions in the REPL's engine
 ```